HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 All artes cost 1 TP

-Luke/Guy/Natalia/Anise got modified artes.
-Replaced artes that didn't have a FOF arte with Spell Artes.
-Luke/Asch/Guy/Anise/Natalia got new Spell Artes, some got new healing artes as well.
+Luke/Asch/Guy/Natalia/Anise got modified artes.
+Replaced artes that didn't have a FOF arte with Spell Artes, some got new healing artes as well.
 Tear and Jade didn't get any new arte changes.
 These new Spell Artes DO NOT have a FOF version

 Most artes have different elemental attributes than what they had orignally.
 (EX: Havoc Strike is an Earth Arte now)

+Everyones FSC abilities have been altered.

 Artes you would have earned via side quests are now part of the main level up pool.
+You can still earn the side quests artes normally.

 Luke/Guy/Natalia can now learn AD Skills relating to offensive Spell Artes.